LOLIPOP-INTELLIGENCE/DSAI-Project/README.md

 - Reinforce concepts on accuracy, recall, and other evaluation metrics
 - Evaluating feature importance
 - Learnt that normalising distributions of features does not necessarily improve model performance
-- Understood the maths behind all the models we implemented and also learned how to applu them in a given context and problem
+- Understood the maths behind all the models we implemented and also learned how to apply them in a given context

 ### Video Presentation
 - [Our Presentation](https://youtu.be/fBFhuGbEOGQ)